Comparing Different Pipe Materials: Pros and Cons

 Polybutylene Pipes

-Polybutylene pipes, once heralded as a revolutionary material for plumbing systems due to their low cost and ease of installation, have since fallen out of favor due to significant durability issues.
+Polybutylene pipes, once heralded as a revolutionary material used in plumbing systems due to their low cost and ease of installation, have since fallen out of favor due to significant durability issues.
 These pipes, primarily used from the late 1970s to the mid-1990s, were composed of a plastic resin known as polybutylene.
 Despite their initial popularity, polybutylene pipes exhibited a propensity for degradation when exposed to oxidants commonly found in public water supplies.
 This led to micro-fractures and eventual pipe failure.

 Installation was straightforward, using crimp or compression fittings; however, the material's susceptibility to chemical interactions proved detrimental over time.
 Consequently, the industry has shifted towards more reliable alternatives like PEX or CPVC, ensuring better longevity and reliability in plumbing systems.